What to Wear for Your Laid-Back Family Photo Session

 - Jessica Delp

-- May 16
+- May 16, 2025

 - 3 min read

 If you’re hoping for a little more guidance, here are some thoughts — drawn from sessions I’ve loved and images scattered across my inspo boards (if you're curious to see where I draw my inspiration from, check out my Pinterest account here).
+You can also feel free to ask me for my wardrobe quick guide, available to every client that books with me!

 1. KEEP IT NATURAL, KEEP IT TEXTURED